Climdyn/pythie/README.md

 You may need to install [make](https://www.gnu.org/software/make/) if it is not already present on your system.
 Once built, the documentation is available [here](./documentation/build/html/index.html).

+The documentation is also available online on read the docs: [https://pythie.readthedocs.io](https://pythie.readthedocs.io)

 You may also want to run the tests provided inside the documentation: